 Address: Nieuwezijds Voorburgwal 176-180, Amsterdam, The Netherlands

-Less than a 10-minute walk to the Rembrandt House Museum, Dam Square and the city’s most famous canals, Tulip Inn Amsterdam Centre places guests near numerous city attractions in the historic centre.
-A modern hotel that is suited for both business and leisure travellers, guests can choose from 111 individually designed Standard and Superior rooms with king size beds and walk-in showers.
+Less than a 10-minute walk to the Rembrandt House Museum, Dam Square and the city’s most famous canals, XO Hotels City Centre places guests near numerous city attractions in the historic centre.
+A modern hotel that is suited for both business and leisure travellers, guests can choose from 111 individually designed Standard and Superior rooms with king-size beds and walk-in showers.

 Refuel at the intercontinental buffet at the on-site breakfast restaurant or head to the lobby bar for an energising cup of coffee before exploring the historical and cultural landmarks just steps from the hotel.
 In the evening, choose from a variety of nightlife venues nearby such as Cafe Hill Street Blues which is only a two-minute walk away.